jsoghigian/jsoghigian.github.io/publications.md

 ---
 **Soghigian, J.**, Andreadis, T. G., and Livdahl, T.P., Submitted.
 From ground pools to treeholes: convergent evolution of habitat and phenotype in Aedes mosquitoes.

 **Soghigian, J.** and Livdahl, T.P.
-In press Differential response to mosquito host sex and parasite dosage suggest mixed dispersal strategies in the parasite Ascogregarina taiwanensis.
+In press.
+Differential response to mosquito host sex and parasite dosage suggest mixed dispersal strategies in the parasite Ascogregarina taiwanensis.
 PloS ONE

 **Soghigian, J.**, Valsdottir, L.R., and Livdahl, T.P.
 2017.
 A parasite's modification of host behavior reduces predation on its host.
 Ecology and Evolution, 7:1453–1461.([PDF](http://onlinelibrary.wiley.com/doi/10.1002/ece3.2748/full))